andyjmorgan/donkeywork.tooncomparison/README.md

 # Format Tokenizer

-A data-driven token efficiency comparison tool for JSON, TOON, and YAML serialization formats.
+A data-driven token efficiency comparison tool for JSON, TOON, YAML, and XML serialization formats.
 Built to demonstrate that **compact JSON delivers nearly identical token savings to exotic formats** like TOON, while remaining a format LLMs are already trained to understand.

 **🎮 [Try it live at toon.donkeywork.dev](https://toon.donkeywork.dev)**